jonbarrow/csms/README.md

 # csms
-A WIP custom Super Mario Maker server
+A WIP custom Super Mario Maker server.
+Written in NodeJS and pulls courses from SMMDB